shu-htk/tip-dev/doc/tutorial.md

 in the relative coordinate.
 `(ts:0.8)` specify the text size 0.8 (default is 1.0).
-"[stat](ref/stat.md)" make the statistics information of the specified data, and it is drawn over the exisiting plot if the option `(cp:)` is specified.
+"[stat](ref/stat.md)" make the statistics information of the specified data, and it is drawn over the existing plot if the option `(cp:)` is specified.

 ## Histogram 2D